railsgirls/guides.railsgirls.com/_posts/2013-10-16-remote-pairing-for-the-win.markdown

 It is the guide author's belief that Madeye is the best thing going for pair programming.
 However, this guide is  a gift to you, the reader as well as to those you may pair with, and so, not to shirk my duty to the Pair Programming World, I offer this one link that contains so many other options: [PairProgramWith.Me](http://pairprogramwith.me).
 I hope you find the best way for you and your pair-programming buddies.

 ## My last thought
-The Ruby community is so great examples of people helping others.
+The Ruby community is such a great example of people helping others.
 One has only to look at the folks nominated every year as [Ruby Heros](http://rubyheroes.com/) to see  this in action.
 What a great and generous world this would be, if all of us extended some of our privilege to someone who has less.
-It would be a world that reflects that commonest of sayings that you probably hear at a  meeting of your local Ruby/Rails meet-ups: "MINSWAN" -- Matz is nice, so we are nice!
+It would be a world that reflects that most common of sayings that you probably hear at meetings of your local Ruby/Rails meet-up: "MINSWAN" -- Matz is nice, so we are nice!
 Let's get started being nice to each other!